keithgee/garbage_scripts/README.md

                      CSV file for each item.
 Used for the Dark Archive.

 - make_mapfile.pl: Generate a DSpace mapfile based on an exported SAF collection.
-This is useful when trying to use ItemUpdate tools, but the mapfile is missing.
+This is useful when trying to use ItemImport tools, but the mapfile is missing.